Fighting Gun Charges and Weapons Offenses in Pennsylvania and New Jersey

 In Pennsylvania, the illegal possession of a gun may result in jail time.
 Gun convictions are often punished very severely in Pennsylvania.
-As a third degree felony, VUFA § 6106 may be punished with a jail sentence of up to seven years, and VUFA § 6105 may be punished with a jail sentence of up to ten years because it is a felony of the second degree.
-In practice, the potential maximum sentences are often even higher because many of these gun charges will be brought at the same time and do not merge for the purposes of sentencing.
+As a third degree felony, VUFA § 6106 may be punished with a jail sentence of up to seven years, and VUFA § 6105 may be punished with a jail sentence of up to twenty years because it is usually a felony of the first degree.
+In practice, the potential maximum sentences can be even higher because many of these gun charges will be brought at the same time and do not merge for the purposes of sentencing.

 Pennsylvania Sentencing Guidelines for Gun Charges